ybabulkov/Scrabble/README.md

 ### **The core game loop**
   Upon entering '1' into the console the game starts, showing the first round.
 There are M amount of rounds.
-  In each round the user is presented with N amount of letters (both M and N are predetermined by the user, with default value of 10)
+  In each round the user is presented with N amount of letters (both M and N are predetermined by the user, with default value of 10).
-  The goal is to compose a word with the letters given and each letter in the word gives the user +1 point *house - 5 points, cat - 3 points etc.*
+  The goal is to compose a word with the letters given and each letter in the word gives the user +1 point (*house - 5 points, cat - 3 points etc.*)
   The input from the user, however, must be an actual word, so there's a validity check (search through a dictionary consisting of 250 000+ words).
   At the end of the last round the user is shown his final score and directed back to the main menu.